akasha-code/akasha-code/README.md

 ## About me

-I'm a senior technology and digital transformation leader with **16+ years of experience** across telecom, pharma, public sector, healthcare, education, and consulting.
+I'm a senior technology and digital transformation leader with **16+ years of experience** across telecom, pharma, public sector, healthcare, education and consulting.

-I started close to the code as a full-stack developer and evolved into architecture, platform leadership, governance, transformation, and delivery leadership roles.
+I started close to the code as a full-stack developer and evolved into architecture, platform leadership, governance, transformation and delivery leadership roles.

-That path shaped how I work today: strategic enough to align roadmaps and operating models, technical enough to understand the systems, and practical enough to help teams deliver.
+That path shaped how I work today:

-I care about building technology that is:

-- reliable enough to trust,
-- simple enough to operate,
+- strategic enough to align roadmaps, operating models and priorities;
-- clear enough to evolve,
+- technical enough to understand systems, trade-offs and engineering reality;
-- and useful enough to matter.
+- practical enough to help teams deliver under real constraints.

+I care about building technology that is **reliable enough to trust, simple enough to operate, clear enough to evolve and useful enough to matter**.

 ---